Core concepts

 Add tables to peers section Jump to heading

-You can also add stick table definitions directly to the peers section, in which case you do not need to use the peers attribute on the stick table.
+You can also add stick table definitions directly to the peers section, where you don’t need to use the peers attribute on the stick table.
 Then, reference the table as peers-section-name/table-name.

 In the following example, we’ve added a stick table definition via the table line to the peers section and updated it to have the name sticktable1.
 We then reference it on the http-request track-sc0 and http-request deny lines in the frontend: